become a hearing aid specialist

 There is no minimum educational requirement to become a hearing aid specialist.
 According to the International Hearing Society (IHS),

 you have two options for training.
-You can receive on-the-job training through an employer or earn a degree in hearing instrument fitting and dispensing which is offered at a few colleges in the United States.
-The most common way many start out their career however, is through on-the-job training or by finding an apprenticeship program.
+You can receive on-the-job training through an employer or earn a degree in hearing instrument fitting and dispensing.
+However, these degrees are only offered at a few colleges in the United States.
+This is why the most common way many start out a career is through on-the-job training or an apprenticeship program.

 Job Description of a Hearing Aid Specialist

-A hearing aid specialist would review a client’s previous case history and perform various hearing tests on clients to determine their care needs.
+A hearing aid specialist reviews a client’s previous history and performs various hearing tests to determine their needs.
 Sometimes, test outcomes may result in a referral to a different type of medical professional.
 Along with hearing tests, they also examine ears and may help with wax management when necessary.
 Ultimately, they help determine the most appropriate type of hearing aid for a client.

 Fitting clients for their ear devices are also important and may need to take ear impressions for any prosthetic adaptation necessary.
 Along with knowing the technical aspect of hearing aids, they must also be good educators as they will train their clients how to properly wear hearing aids.
 They will also educate them on on proper maintenance.
 These specialists may also perform minor repairs when necessary.